 Use Emoji In Windows 10 – WinMoji

-WinMoji is a free open-source app that exists solely to make using emoji on Windows easier.
-Download, install, and run the app.
+WinMoji is a free, open-source app that exists solely to make using emoji on Windows easier.
+Download, install and run the app.
 It gives you list of all emoji supported in Windows.
-Click an emoji to copy it your clipboard.
+Click an emoji to copy it to your clipboard.

 You can then paste it in any app.
 The rendering of the emoji depends on the app you’re pasting it in.
 For example, the emoji will render perfectly in your browser but will look very different in an app like Notepad.